JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 #### Setting the color order
-If needed, set switches numbered 6, 7, and 8 to match the controller color order to the color order of a different LED string Changes in these switches will only take affect when the power is cycled by either:
+If needed, set switches numbered 6, 7, and 8 to match the controller color order to the color order of a different LED string Changes in these switches will take affect immediately on the next firefly lit.
-  1. Using the on/off push button switch to turn the power to the controller box off and then on again
-  2. *Or* pushing and releasing the Reset button on the RP2040 Zero microcontroller

 | Affect | Sw 1  |  Sw 2 | Sw 3 |
 | :--- | :---: | :---: | :---: |